MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/insider-risk-management-users.md

   - **Organization or department**: Organization or department for the user.

 - **User activity** tab
-  - **History of recent user activity**: Lists both triggering indicators and insider risk indicators for risk management activities up to the last 180 days.
-All risk management activities pertinent to insider risk indicators are also scored, though the activities may or may not have generated an insider risk alert.
+  - **History of recent user activity**: Lists both triggering indicators and insider risk indicators for risk activities up to the last 180 days.
+All risk activities pertinent to insider risk indicators are also scored, though the activities may or may not have generated an insider risk alert.
 Triggering indicator examples may be a resignation date or the last scheduled date of work for the user.
-Insider risk indicators are activities determined to have an element of risk and are defined in policies that the user is included in.
+Insider risk indicators are activities determined to have an element of risk, which may potentially lead to a security incident, and are defined in policies that the user is included in.
 Event and risk activities are listed with the most recent item listed first.

 ## Remove users from in-scope assignment to policies